 For a stark comparison, watch the AEA’s N8 Drum Overhead Listening Library video.

-Though many drummers like using condensers for overheads, they find the N22 as a nice replacement.
 The N22 has all of the positive elements of condensers, but without the sibilance and harshness that drummers try to avoid.

 A Different Take